bigspider/pisa/client/README.md

 - `eventAddress`: The address from which the trigger event is emitted.
 - `topics`: An array of up to 4 elements.
 Each element is either a topic that must match for the event to be considered a trigger, or `null` if the corresponding log entry (if any) is to obe ignored.

+## generateRequest and executeRequest

+The `pisaClient` object also exports lower level methods `generateRequest` and `executeRequest`.

+`generateRequest` has the same parameters as `generateAndExecuteRequest`, but returns a `SignedAppointmentRequest` instead of calling the PISA API.
+The returned signed appointment request can then be send to PISA by calling `executeRequest` with the signed appointment request.

 # Simple example with ethersjs
 --